Free URL Encoder & Decoder

 Is this tool secure for sensitive data?

-Yes, all encoding/decoding happens in your browser - no data is sent to our servers.
-However, avoid using sensitive data in URLs as they may be logged.
+Yes, all encoding/decoding happens locally in your browser - no data is sent to our servers.
+The entire process is client-side JavaScript.
+However, avoid putting sensitive data (passwords, tokens, personal info) in URLs as they may be logged by servers, browsers, or proxy services.

 Can I encode entire URLs or just parts?